 Issues relating to housing rights and discrimination were addressed by a third (34%) of the submissions.

 The submissions highlighted a number of barriers which prevented African Australians from formally pursuing their legal rights in relation to housing.
-They included:

 - lack of knowledge and understanding about housing rights and anti-discrimination laws

 - legal proceeding taking too long

 - lack of trust in the legal system to protect their rights

 - Fear of being evicted.

 (b) What is the impact of this discrimination?

 Community respondents unanimously agreed that the impact of discrimination in housing was widespread and significant.